 SavaPage ships with a Network Card Reader Service to be deployed on a Raspberry Pi®.
-The service is tested to work with the popular ACS ACR122U4 reader.
+The service works with CCID compatible NFC readers.
+The ACS ACR122U reader is a popular choice, but other CCID readers work just as well .
 The installation instructions can be found in: